Welcome | Sign In

 Anticipation Builds for New Xbox's MTV Debut

-"I want my MTV" is being replaced with, "I want my Xbox," as Microsoft (Nasdaq: MSFT) plans to unveil the second version of its Xbox video game console with a half-hour MTV television show hosted by "Lord of the Rings" star Elijah Wood next month.
+“I want my MTV” is being replaced with, “I want my Xbox,” as Microsoft plans to unveil the second version of its Xbox video game console with a half-hour MTV television show hosted by “Lord of the Rings” star Elijah Wood next month.

 Although gaming enthusiasts still do not know the name of Microsoft's new gaming hardware, its price, or actual release date, they now know they can find out more about the next Xbox by watching the program, set to air worldwide on the youth-targeted cable television channel May 12 and 13.